spotinst/help/src/docs/elastigroup/getting-started/elastigroup-for-aws.md

 You can use these [AWS pricing models](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-purchasing-options.html) with Spot:

 * On-demand instances: pay for the instances you launch.
-* Savings plans: make a commitment to a consistent amount of usage.
+* Savings plans: a commitment to a consistent amount of usage.
-* Reserved instances: make a commitment to a consistent instance configuration, including instance type and region.
+* Reserved instances: a commitment to a consistent instance configuration, including instance type and region.
-* Spot instance: request unused EC2 instances.
+* Spot instance: use unused EC2 instances.